-Public Speaking (RAI Core Course)
+SPC112 Public Speaking (RAI Core Course) 1 HS credit/3 college credits One Semester Course

 The emphasis in this course is placed on actual speaking experiences.
 Instruction focuses on the theory of preparation and presentation, application and practice, observation and listening, and on the giving of critical feedback.
-Types of speeches assigned will include informative, persuasive and special occasion.
+Types of speeches assigned will include informative, persuasive and special occasions.

-Intro to Sociology (RAI Core Course)
+SOC110 Intro to Sociology (RAI Core Course) 1 HS credit/3 college credits One Semester Course